-Professional Decorum: Students who wish to receive College endorsement for New York State Certification must demonstrate academic and teaching competence as well as professional decorum in all aspects of their preparation.
+Professional Decorum: Students who wish to receive College endorsement for New York State Certification must demonstrate competence in academic coursework, and teaching skills, and professional practice.
 Professional decorum includes consistent adherence to coursework and fieldwork guidelines, demonstrated responsibility for one's personal and professional development and receptivity to guidance offered by mentors and advisors.